 Compatibility, linking and mixing: The MIT licence is linking-permissive.
 Code under 2-clause BSD and ISC licences can be freely combined with MIT-licensed code and published under each of these licences.
 BSD 3-clause, MPL and Apache 2.0 licences are two-way compatible with MIT licence.
 MIT-licensed code can be used in GPL, LGPL and CDDL-licensed projects.

-Patent rights: Patent rights are not mentioned, but implicit in the US due to “without restriction”.
+Patent rights: Patent rights are not mentioned but implicit in the USA due to “without restriction.”

-Remarks: It allows the use or mention of trademarks, except for X11, which forbids usage of X Consortium name without their prior written authorisation.
+Remarks: It allows the use or mention of trademarks except for X11, which forbids usage of X Consortium name without their prior written authorisation.

 NUnit